SuiteDash

 Is SuiteDash better than Plutio?

 It depends on what you need.
 SuiteDash is better for branded client portals, unlimited users, email marketing, and LMS.
-Plutio is better for freelancer document workflows (proposals, contracts, invoices), AI assistance, wiki, and unified messaging.
-SuiteDash has stronger review volume and ratings on G2 (4.8/5, 595 reviews) and Capterra (4.8/5, 608 reviews).
+Plutio is better for freelancer document workflows (proposals, contracts, invoices), AI assistance, wiki, and project management features like Gantt charts and task dependencies.
+SuiteDash has stronger review volume and ratings: G2 (4.8/5, 595 reviews) and Capterra (4.9/5, 608 reviews).

 How much does SuiteDash cost vs Plutio?

 Both start at $19/month.
 SuiteDash Start includes unlimited users and clients with basic invoicing and email marketing.
-Plutio Solo includes all features but limits portal invites to 3 clients and includes zero team members.
-At the top tier, SuiteDash Pinnacle costs $99/month with unlimited everything, while Plutio Agency costs $99/month for 30 contributors.
+Plutio Core includes all features but limits active clients to 9 and includes zero team members.
+At the mid-tier, SuiteDash Thrive ($49/month) includes unlimited users, proposals, and drip marketing.
+Plutio Pro ($49/month) supports 30 contributors with AI credits.
+At the top tier, SuiteDash Pinnacle costs $99/month.
+Plutio Max costs $199/month.

 Does SuiteDash have AI features?